astropy/astropy-APEs/APE6.rst

 most CSV reader applications to successfully read ECSV files and automatically infer the correct column names.
 ECSV readers should validate that the column names in this line match those in the header.
+A mismatch of the number of columns will be an error.
+If there is a name mismatch then it is recommended that the reader issue a warning, but implementations are free to be either less or more strict.

 Following the column name line the data values are serialized according to the following rules: